Clavernever/Skill_Uses_Scaled/docs/README.md

 #### Alchemy

-- [ ] Alchemy XP scales with the combined value and weight of all items consumed.
+- [ ] Alchemy XP scales Alchemy Skill and with the combined value and weight of all items consumed.

+    `| XP Multiplier = (Ingr.Value + 10 * Ingr.Weight + [20]) /[80] + 2*[40] /([40] + Skill) |`

+    - Alchemy Skill is a divider.
-    - Rewards spending expensive ingredients instead of selling them.
+    > This is to tone down the effect of getting more potions with the same amount of ingredients.      - Rewards spending expensive ingredients instead of selling them.
     - Rewards you for actually bothering to use heavy ingredients, which are more cumbersome to get and make more cumbersome potions.
-    - Tones down XP from easily gathered/purchased ingredients
+    - Tones down XP from easily gathered/purchased ingredients.
+    - More ingredients means more Value, means more XP.
+As it should.
+    > Now you can make 4 ingredient superpotions and not feel wasteful for doing the objectively cool thing.

 ## UNTRACKABLE SKILLS
 > All of these skills scale with workaround or compromise variables.